AndyPark20/planet-journal/README.md

 # 🪐🌎Planet-journal
 ----

-Planet Journal is a dynamic application that allow users to edit, moddify, and save their notes about discovered planets.
+Planet Journal is a dynamic application that allow users to edit, modify, and save their notes about discovered planets.

 # Tools used to build this project:
 ---